 The lecture will take place in Jessen Auditorium at Homer Rainey Hall (21st Street & University Avenue), and is free and open to the public.

-Tatiana Bilbao was born in Mexico City, 1972.
-Bilbao graduated from Architecture and Urbanism at Universidad Iberoamericana in 1996, and in August 1998, she received the degree with honorable mention and appreciation for the best thesis of the year.
-In 1998-99, Bilbao served as advisor for Urban Projects at the Urban Housing and Development Department of Mexico City.
+Tatiana Bilbao was born in Mexico City.
+She studied architecture and urbanism at the Universidad Iberoamericana, where she received her degree with honorable mention for the best thesis of the year.
+In 1998-99, Bilbao served as advisor for urban projects at the Urban Housing and Development Department of Mexico City.
 In 2004, she founded Tatiana Bilbao Estudio with projects in China, Europe, and Mexico.
-Her work there was awarded with the Design Vanguard for one of the top 10 emerging firms of the year in 2007 by Architecture Record.
-In 2010, Bilbao was named an Emerging Voice by the Architecture League of NY.
+The firm was recognized by Architectural Record as one of the top 10 emerging firms in 2007, receiving the Design Vanguard Award.
+In 2010, Bilbao was named an Emerging Voice by the Architecture League of New York.

-Bilbao's work is part of the Centre Pompidou, the Carnegie Museum of Art, and the Art Institute Chicago.
-She received the CEMEX Building Award in 2011 and 2013, and in 2012 her career received the Kunstpries Berlin by the Akademie der Kunste.
-She has been awarded with two silver medals at Mexican Biennale of Architecture.
-In 2014, Bilbao received the Global Award for Sustainable Architecture by the LOCUS Foundation, Cité de l´Architecture of Paris, and the patronage of UNESCO.
+Bilbao's work is featured in the collections of the Centre Pompidou, the Carnegie Museum of Art, and the Art Institute Chicago.
+She received the CEMEX Building Award in 2011 and 2013, and, in 2012, Bilbao was awarded the Kunstpries Berlin by the Akademie der Kunste.
+She has received two silver medals at the Mexican Biennale of Architecture, the Global Award for Sustainable Architecture from the LOCUS Foundation, Cité de l´Architecture of Paris, and the patronage of UNESCO.